folio-org/folio-install/alternative-install/docker-compose/README.md

 #### Requirements

 * Docker
+    * Under docker preferences set the amount of memory docker can use to at least 8GB
+    * Set CPU count to at least 2
 * Docker Compose

-    The current environmental variables are set to produce the Q3 2018 release
+    The current environmental variables are set to produce the Q3 2018 release.
+The folio-backend deployment and initialization of DB with sample data usually takes around 5-6 mins to complete.
+If you wish to watch the current deployment:

+        $ docker-compose logs -f

 #### Deployment FOLIO Backend